Amar-Yele/Video-Stream-via-OpenCV/README.md

 Launch the application and click Start to begin processing the video stream.
 Use Stop to end the session and save the recorded video.
-Contributions:
-Feel free to fork the repository and make improvements.
-Pull requests are welcome!

 #### License:
 This project is licensed under the MIT License.